alan-turing-institute/RCTab/paper/paper.md

 Once a subscription has been created, it will need to be placed into a management group so that RCTab can monitor it.
 RCTab will have been given control over a management group during setup.

-Using the CLI, an administrator must add an "approval" for the subscription to RCTab that specifies the amount and duration of the budget for the subscription.
+Using the CLI, an administrator can add an "approval" for the subscription to RCTab that specifies the amount and duration of the budget for the subscription.

 When the subscription approaches its budget or expiration date, RCTab will email users with role assignments to give them a chance to request a budget increase or an extension.

 If this is granted, the admin can extend the approval with the CLI.
+The approval has fields to link to the email or support request used to request the extension.

 If the request is denied, the subscription will be disabled by RCTab and, again, users will be notified by email.
 Azure will permanently delete the subscription after approximately 90 days, though the subscription can be re-activated up until that point.

 ## Acknowledgements

 - This work was supported in part through computational resources provided by The Alan Turing Institute under EPSRC grant EP/N510129/1 and with the help of a generous gift from Microsoft Corporation.
-- We acknowledge contributions by Oscar Giles, Markus Hauru, Jim Madge and Federico Nanni.
+- We would like to acknowledge code and documentation contributions by Oscar Giles, Markus Hauru, Jim Madge and Federico Nanni.